inspec/inspec/docs-chef-io/content/inspec/resources/docker_image.md

 ## Examples

-### Test if a docker image exists and verifies the image properties: ID, image, repository, and tag
+### Test if a docker image exists and verifies the image properties: ID, image, repo, and tag

     describe docker_image('ALPINE:LATEST') do
       it { should exist }